Public Health Assessment & Program Evaluation

 The Case for Evidence-Based Programs

-Evidence-based health promotion programs are programs founded on the best available research and recommended on the basis of a systematic review of the published, peer reviewed research.
+Evidence-based health promotion programs are founded on the best available research and recommended on the basis of a systematic review of the published, peer reviewed research.
 A systematic review recommends a health promotion program's implementation based on the quality, quantity, and consistency of the scientific literature supporting the program's effectiveness.

 What Constitutes Evidence